sunfishcode/rfcs/text/0000-io-safety.md

    features as well, abstracting over some of the `Fd`/`Handle`/`Socket` differences between platforms.

- - Higher-level abstractions built on `OwnsRaw`.
+ - Higher-level abstractions built on `IoSafe`.
 Features like [`from_filelike`] and others in [`unsafe-io`] eliminate the need for `unsafe` in user code in some common use cases. [`posish`] uses this to provide safe interfaces for POSIX-like functionality without having `unsafe`